-According to WHO data, in 2008, mortality caused by non-communicable diseases in Georgia was 91% and exceeded the world (63%) and European (87%) indicars.
+According to WHO data of 2008, mortality caused by non-communicable diseases in Georgia was 91% and exceeded the world (63%) and European (87%) indicars.
 In 2000-2015 the prevalence of CVDs has been growing.
 The share of CVDs accounts for 15.5% of all diseases registered in the country and 8.6% of new cases.

 Since 2015, Georgia has established a population-based cancer registry and the data collected by it significantly changed the previous perception of cancer morbidity.
 The new population-based register revealed 9598 new cases in 2015, which exceeds almost twice the number of cases registered in previous years.
-In 2015, the share of the cases diagnosed at the Ist stage increased.
+In 2015, the share of the cases diagnosed at the 1st stage increased.

 The electronic system of epidemiological supervision is functioning in the country, which combines the electronic integrated system of disease supervision, the laboratory information management system and the e-health system already implemented in the country.
 Through the Public health surveillance system Georgia has a real time surveillance system which makes it capable to effectively address disease preparedness.